 During a lung transplant operation, a doctor removes a diseased lung and replaces it with a healthy one.

-For people who have not improved with other treatments, a lung transplant may be a consideration, although they must be healthy enough to undergo surgery.
+For people who have not improved with other treatments, a

 Lung transplants offer a chance of a healthier, longer life, but they are also highly risky.
 After a lung transplant, a person can develop life-threatening complications, such as organ rejection.